psas/procedure-book/05-PreLaunch.markdown

  1. Takes about an hour

 ### At Launch Tower  (In parallel  with At Launch Control)
+ NOTE: LTC was on well before the rocket was mounted to the tower, we should rethink timing
  1. Verify Igniters **NOT in**
  1. Power on LTC
  1. _Call launch control for LTC update_